Bunty Afoa: 2018

 Afoa made 23 appearances for New Zealand in the 2018 NRL season as the club qualified for the finals for the first time since 2011.
 Afoa played in the club's elimination final loss to Penrith.

 2019

 Afoa played 20 games for New Zealand in the 2019 NRL season as the club missed out on the finals.

 2020

 On 18 February, Afoa was ruled out for the entire 2020 NRL season after suffering an ACL injury at pre-season training.

 2021

 On 10 June, the New Zealand Warriors announced that Afoa had signed a new two-year contract.

 2022

 In round 13 of the 2022 NRL season, Afoa was sent to the sin bin for a professional foul and later scored a try in New Zealand's 44-12 loss against Manly.

 Afoa made a total of 24 appearances for the New Zealand club as they finished 15th on the table.

+2023

+Afoa played 21 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.

+2024

+Afoa played nine games for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.

+2025

+Afoa played seven games for the New Zealand Warriors in the 2025 NRL season which saw the club finish 5th on the table.
+The New Zealand Warriors confirmed that Afoa was one of five players released by the club at the end of their season.
+On 28 September, Afoa played in the New Zealand Warriors NSW Cup grand final victory against St. George Illawarra.
+On 10 October, the Wests Tigers announced that they had signed Afoa for the 2026 season.